ossilator/linux/Documentation/sound/kernel-api/writing-an-alsa-driver.rst

 control name is very important, because its role is classified from its name.
 There are pre-defined standard control names.
 The details are described in the `Control Names`_ subsection.
+// This is a questionable design, IMO.
+Why user-space heuristics when
+// the driver could set the roles/capabilities?
+This would avoid
+// problems like the Tone Control sliders (unlike the switch?!) being
+// misclassified as applying also to capture.

 The ``index`` field holds the index number of this control.
 If there are several different controls with the same name, they can be